DW0RKiN/M4_FORTH/README.md

 #### Pointer to 32bit number

+Numbers must not be at addresses that divide a 256-byte segment.
+Use NO_SEGMENT() or ALIGN().

 |<sub> Original   |<sub>   M4 FORTH   |<sub>  Optimization   |<sub>  Data stack               |
 | :-------------: | :---------------: | :------------------: | :----------------------------- |
 |<sub>2dup 2@ rot 2@ d+ 2over nip 2!|<sub>    PDADD     |<sub>                 |<sub>   ( p2 p1 -- p2 p1 )      |